yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 :::::
 ```

-To get to this solution, we recurited maintainers for anonymous testing and proposed three potential solutions for this syntax using one of three alternatives:
+To get to this solution, we recruited Maintainers for anonymous testing and proposed three potential solutions for this syntax using one of three alternatives:

 1. HTML `<div>` tags, ([example HTML syntax](https://zkamvar.github.io/glowing-chainsaw/03-div-challenge-blocks.html))
 2. custom [code block syntax based on Oxygen (codename: dovetail)][dovetail], ([example dovetail syntax](https://zkamvar.github.io/glowing-chainsaw/04-dovetail-challenge-blocks.html))
 3. pandoc [section fences (aka fenced-divs)][en-garde] ([example section fence syntax](https://zkamvar.github.io/glowing-chainsaw/05-fenced-div-challenge-blocks.html))

-[Pandoc section fence syntax][en-garde] won the challenge because it was reported to be the easiest to use (6/11) and [participants made the fewest syntax errors][results][^1] when they were asked to [reproduce a challenge/solution block in that syntax without rendering the result to HTML][challenge].
+We selected the [Pandoc section fence syntax][en-garde] because testers reported it was the easiest to use (6/11) and [they made the fewest syntax errors][results][^1] when they were asked to [reproduce a challenge/solution block in that syntax without rendering the result to HTML][challenge].
 HTML was the winner in terms of initial clarity (8/11) and near equally easy to use with fenced divs (5/11).
 However, there were several issues around mixing HTML and markdown because particpants either forgot to [pad the HTML with whitespace][nows] or because [indented HTML code is interpreted as a code block][indent].

 Below are some comments from our testers regarding the pandoc section fence syntax:

-> ...the pandoc looked more confusing, but when I read about what it requires it's less specific and so the eaisest.
+> ...the pandoc looked more confusing, but when I read about what it requires it's less specific and so the easiest.

 > The fact that pandoc fenced div tags don't have any specific length and don't need to match in length at start and end tags confused me.